telerik/reporting-docs/knowledge-base/missing-docx-xlsx-pptx-xps-export-options.md

 If you are using `DocumentFormat.OpenXml` of version `2.5.5631.0`, you will need binding redirect for the `DocumentFormat.OpenXml.dll` assembly - [Deploy Telerik Reporting with newer OpenXML SDK version]({%slug deploy-telerik-reporting-with-newer-openxml-sdk-version%}).

 In newer versions of the `DocumentFormat.OpenXml` assembly the `PublicKeyToken` is changed.
-Thus, if you are using `DocumentFormat.OpenXml` of version `2.7.2.0` you have to reference `Telerik.Reporting.OpenXmlRendering.2.7.2.`
+Thus, if you are using `DocumentFormat.OpenXml` of version `2.7.2.0` or newer you have to reference `Telerik.Reporting.OpenXmlRendering.2.7.2.` or `Telerik.Reporting.OpenXmlRendering.3.0.1.`

+**Note:** `Telerik.Reporting.OpenXmlRendering.3.0.1.` is introduced in Telerik Reporting 2024 Q1 (18.0.24.130)

 > For even newer versions, also add the required `binding redirect`.